goangit/FrasteR/README.md

 FrasteR
 ==========

 Template for custom Fortran operations on R rasters

-Simple cases of calling Fortran subroutines from R are provided in Simple.R / Simple.f90 Those new to R/Fortran interoperation may wish to familiarise themselves with these.
+Simple cases of calling Fortran subroutines from R are provided in Simple.R / Simple.f90, which show how vector, matrix and array data are passed to and from Fortran subroutines.
+Those new to R/Fortran interoperation may wish to familiarise themselves with these.

-A further example will be provided in Fraster.R / FrasteR.f90
+A more realistic raster-based example will be provided in FrasteR.R / FrasteR.f90